 The following provides a general description of the Pennsylvania Turnpike System and certain other information relating to operations of the Commission.
-Such information is not complete and is qualified by reference to the more complete information set forth in this Official Statement in APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION."
+Such information is not complete and is qualified by reference to the more complete information set forth in APPENDIX A hereto.

-The present Pennsylvania Turnpike System is composed of the following: (i) the 359 mile Turnpike Mainline traversing the southern portion of Pennsylvania from east to west; (ii) the 110 mile north-south section identified as the Northeast Extension; (iii) the approximately 16 mile north-south connection, known as the Beaver Valley Expressway which intersects the Turnpike Mainline in the southwestern portion of the Commonwealth; (iv) the approximately 13 mile Amos K. Hutchinson Bypass, which adjoins the Turnpike Mainline near the New Stanton Interchange; (v) completed segments of the Mon/Fayette Expressway project totaling approximately 48 miles; and (vi) a 6 mile Southern Beltway project from PA 60 to US 22, near the Pittsburgh International Airport.
-Such roads, together with any other roads for which the Commission has operational responsibility and is collecting Tolls (as defined below), presently constitute the "System."
+The present Pennsylvania Turnpike System is composed of the following: (i) the 359 mile Turnpike Mainline traversing the southern portion of Pennsylvania from east to west; (ii) the 110 mile north-south section identified as the Northeast Extension; (iii) the approximately 16 mile north-south connection, known as the Beaver Valley Expressway which intersects the Turnpike Mainline in the southwestern portion of the Commonwealth; (iv) the approximately 13 mile Amos K. Hutchinson Bypass, which adjoins the Turnpike Mainline near the New Stanton Interchange; (v) completed segments of the Mon/Fayette Expressway project totaling approximately 48 miles; and (vi) a six mile Southern Beltway project from PA 60 to US 22, near the Pittsburgh International Airport.
+Such roads, together with any other roads for which the Commission has operational responsibility and is collecting Tolls (as defined below), constitute the "System."